matteodamico/gcp-docker-vm-ansible/README.md

 The repository (currently this branch) is linked to [Travis CI](https://travis-ci.org/) to perform some automation.
 In particular will be performed a ansible-lint (ignoring warnings).

-You can perform some test using molecule.
+In addiction, you can perform some test using molecule.
 Run *test.sh* file

 Check if the cluster is active check running the following command in manager node: